Bachelor & Master Bioeconomy

 Admission requirements

-In addition to general or subject-specific university entrance qualifications, a good knowledge of German is a prerequisite for the Bachelor’s programme in Bioeconomics, as some modules are taught in German.
-After successful application, a basic and orientation examination (GOP) is held.
-This consists of the compulsory module examinations Microeconomics (VWL), Environmental Management, Organic Chemistry and Mathematics.
-It must be completed by the end of the 3rd semester at the latest and is a prerequisite for continuing your studies.
+In addition to a general or subject-specific higher education entrance qualification, a good knowledge of English is required for the bachelor’s degree in Bioeconomy, as almost all modules are taught in English.
+After a successful application, there is the so-called ‘3 out of 4’ rule.
+This consists of the compulsory module examinations in Microeconomics, Environmental Resources in a Changing World, Physics and Mathematics.
+At the latest, 3 of the 4 modules must be completed by the end of the 2nd semester and is a prerequisite for continuing the study.

 Admission Category